Bile Duct Cancer (Cholangiocarcinoma): Introduction

 About the bile duct

-The bile duct is a 4-inch- to 5-inch-long tube that connects the liver and gallbladder to the small intestine.
+The bile duct is a 4- to 5-inch-long tube that connects the liver and gallbladder to the small intestine.
 The bile duct allows bile to flow into the small intestine.
 Bile is a liquid that is made in the liver and stored in the gallbladder.
 It helps break down fats found in foods.
 It also helps the body get rid of the waste material that is filtered out of the bloodstream by the liver.

 The bile duct starts in the liver.
 Inside the liver, smaller tubes (or intrahepatic bile ducts), like small blood vessels, drain bile from the cells in the liver into larger and larger branches.
 These branches end in a tube called the common bile duct.
 The end of the bile duct empties into the small intestine.